The LOGIC Home: How a More Attainable GO Logic Home Came to Life

 Cleaner setup and fewer crane picks on site

-Our target is clear:
+The target is clear:

 A Very Pretty Box

-If you sketch the Logic Home's elevation, it looks like a box with a porch, and we say that with affection.
+The LOGIC Home looks like a box with a porch, and we say that with affection.
+That simple volume is doing a lot of work:

-It minimizes exterior surface area relative to interior volume.
+It minimizes exterior surface area relative to interior volume

-It keeps the structure straightforward, reducing the need for expensive engineered lumber.
+It keeps the structure straightforward, reducing the need for expensive engineered lumber

-It makes panelization clean and repeatable.
+It makes panelization clean and repeatable

-Flat roof: the most economical way to enclose space, and a natural fit for panelization.
+A flat roof.
+This is the most economical way to enclose space, and a natural fit for panelization.

 Where We Refused to Compromise